Stakeholders Push Forth Recommendations Before the European Commission Adopts the EHDS Regulation

 (Credit: Unsplash)

-This article was exclusively written for The European Sting by one of our passionate readers, Mr Enrique De La Cruz, astudent researcher in the public health The opinions expressed within reflect only the writer’s views and not necessarily The European Sting’s position on the issue.
+This article was exclusively written for The European Sting by one of our passionate readers, Mr Enrique De La Cruz, a student researcher in the public health The opinions expressed within reflect only the writer’s views and not necessarily The European Sting’s position on the issue.

 As the European Commission plans to adopt the European Health Data Space (EHDS) regulation before 2026’s first quarter ends, here are three meaningful recommendations, which may become published in the proposal, that stakeholders tabled.

-Patient Database Use Standardization The U.S-based biohealth think-tank Revitalised Medicine concurred with ideas on strengthening the European Health Data Space (EHDS) through collaborations with public service institutions and promoting interactions between the EHDS board and the eHealth Network, which connects national authorities with activity involving electronic patient data.
+The U.S-based biohealth think-tank Revitalised Medicine concurred with ideas on strengthening the European Health Data Space (EHDS) through collaborations with public service institutions and promoting interactions between the EHDS board and the eHealth Network, which connects national authorities with activity involving electronic patient data.

-communication between organisations across member states that regulate electronic health data would foster accountability between providers and patients.
+The organisation believes that communication between organisations across member states that regulate electronic health data would foster accountability between providers and patients.
 Allusions were made to previous policies, where stakeholders recommended that oversight amongst stakeholders on issues on patient data is pivotal in furthering the handling of medical information in ethical manners.

-intervention will not further an ethical process in sharing medical data across member states, but ensure that this framework is standardized and thus, effective, with the highest data handling standards.
+In advancing the means through which this data is utilized, the stakeholder emphasized that the EHDS board should adopt a medical data framework adapted to evolving technological systems, aligning with stakeholder and institutional recommendations.
+Such appropriate intervention will not further an ethical process in sharing medical data across member states, but ensure that this framework is standardized and thus, effective, with the highest data handling standards.
 Stakeholders who have been working closely with the European Commission on these matters strive to impact regulation that can fulfill this objective.

 In a direct suggestion to the current draft that outlines the ideas the EHDS regulation may adopt to improve patient outcomes through advanced data sharing, Revitalised Medicine hinted at current issues in guideline standardization.
 To improve this aspect of the regulation, the biohealth organization proposes that the data sharing and utilization standards in clinical and research institutions throughout the European Union could be more elaborate.
 In this way, enforced intervention of ethical and technologically advanced EHDS standards can take place.